Targets addresses the personal and public impact of gun violence.

 The Target seemed an obvious symbol to represent the random acts of violence, suggesting a predator setting aim on a focused subject.
-Beginning my research three years ago, the intended topic was school shootings, but quickly evolved to include relevant examples of social violence such as: Black Lives Matter, the Pulse nightclub massacre, Dallas Police shootings, and violence rooted in religious persecution.
+At the onset, the intended topic was school shootings, but quickly evolved to include relevant examples of social violence such as: Black Lives Matter, the Pulse nightclub massacre, Dallas Police shootings, and violence rooted in religious persecution.

-I remain as shocked at the thought of children as targets as I was by that first incident so long ago, and hope that these works will evoke similar emotions for those who view my work.
-Ultimately desiring to stir awareness and spur dialogue for solutions to this complicated dilemma.
+I strive for my work to be visually interesting while inspiring individual introspection.
+I remain as shocked at the thought of children as targets as I was by that first incident so long ago.
+My ultimate desire is that these paintings would stir emotions, spur dialogue and provoke impactful change of this complicated dilemma.
 If ignored, we are all possible ‘Targets.’

 I echo the Dutch ‘vanitas’ with their rich tradition of symbolism via ordinary objects.
 Universal struggles of hope, vanity, faith, loss, & memory are implied through my own personal iconography.
 I concur with Max Beckman who stated, “In order to get something universal you must be very specific.”